Load Balancing

 ;

-// Query the database
+// Query the database through the executor

-$iterator = $dbDriver->getIterator('select * from mytable'); // Will select route2
+$iterator = $executor->getIterator('select * from mytable'); // Will select route2

-$iterator = $dbDriver->getIterator('select * from othertable'); // Will select route3
+$iterator = $executor->getIterator('select * from othertable'); // Will select route3

-$dbDriver->execute('insert into table (a) values (1)'); // Will select route1;
+$executor->execute('insert into table (a) values (1)'); // Will select route1;

 Available Route Types

-Method | Description |
+| Method | Description |

-addRouteForWrite($routeName, $table = null) | Routes any INSERT , UPDATE , or DELETE operation.
+addRouteForWrite($routeName, $table = null) | Routes any INSERT, UPDATE, or DELETE operation.
 An optional specific table can be specified. |

 addRouteForRead($routeName, $table = null) | Routes any SELECT operation.
 An optional specific table can be specified. |